F1rst-Unicorn/stocks/manual/server/build-instructions.md

 ## Arch Linux

 Checkout the git repository.
 Audit the PKGBUILD in `deploy-server`.
-Import the database schema into a PostgreSQL database.
+Create a PostgreSQL database.
 Make sure the database is accessible for the build user with the properties given in the default profile in `server/pom.xml`.
 Then build the package.

 ## License